redfin/react-server/docs/page-api.md

 1. The request is compared to all the routes, and a Page constructor is retrieved.
 1. The Page constructor is called.
+1. `setConfigValues` is called.
+This method may return an object representing configuration overrides for the page.
 1. `handleRoute` is called with the current Request to determine if this request needs to be redirected or forwarded.
  * If a redirect is returned (code 301 or 302), the user-visible URL will change, and the routing process will start again at step #1.
  * If a forward is returned (a Page constructor), then routing will jump back to step #2 with the new Page constructor.